Contents - Click a link to skip to the section you want to read

 Not gonna lie: there are very few vitamin D3 vegan sources.
 If we don’t count sunlight and supplements, the only rich sources of vitamin D for vegetarians are mushrooms, fortified non-dairy milk, and fortified tofu.
 That’s pretty much it.

-If you’re depending on vegan milk and tofu to get your vitamin D, be sure to read the label to make certain they’re fortified.
+If you’re depending on vegan milk and tofu recipes to get your vitamin D, be sure to read the label to make certain they’re fortified.
 If you’re sticking to a raw vegan or minimally processed diet, we hope you like mushrooms!
 If you do, great; you can also further enhance their vitamin D content by placing them out in the sun briefly before you begin cooking.

 With this limited list of vegan vitamin D foods, you can see how easily a cruelty-free diet could lack the necessary amounts of vitamin D. A lot of us simply can’t rely on sunshiny days to provide for our vitamin D needs.
 We have to turn to supplements.